CMDR-JohnAlex/Windows95Maze/README.md

 This will be my first non-tutorial OpenGL project.

+To load a different map than `map.txt`, open a terminal and type `./Windows95Maze.exe --map mapName.txt` but replace `mapName.txt` with the map file you want to load.
+On Windows you may need to change `./` to `.\`.

 Please note, if you compile the program for yourself, make sure you move the executable to the root project directory.

 Pre-compiled release versions should work without moving any files.